Los Angeles Drug Crimes Attorney Near You

 An experienced Los Angeles criminal lawyer can help you secure the best possible outcome for your case.
 Ambrosio Rodriguez is a former prosecutor with over 18 years of experience in criminal law.

-When you hire him, he will review every detail of your case, negotiate with the prosecution, and advise you on how to best proceed to protect your future.
+When you hire our team of drug defense attorneys, we will review every detail of your case, negotiate with the prosecution, and advise you on how to best proceed to protect your future.
 Don’t hesitate!
-Call our experienced Los Angeles drug charges lawyer today.
+Call an experienced criminal defense attorney at The Rodriguez Law Group today.

 California’s Classification System of Controlled Substances